AnnStonely/branching-testing-project/README.md

 ## Setup /Installation Requirements

-* This page will need to be cloned from https://github.com/AnnStonely/branching-testing-project
+* This page will need to be cloned from https://github.com/AnnStonely/branching-testing-project once you have it on your desktop you can open the branching-website file in your browser.

 ## Known Bugs